tom-henderson/50pt-bezier-matte/README.md

 Each point can be turned on and off independently, so you only have to position the points you need, and the points can be animated using keyframes, allowing you to extract a moving object for instance.

-The encoded version of 50 Point Bezier Matte is free.
-There are no watermarks or restrictions in the free version.
-The source code is available for US$40.
-If you are interested email me to arrange payment details.

 27 Sep 2004 - Version 2
 -----------------------